ViscousTests/website/content/docs/all.md

 usage, so I can have more direct feedback to how my appliance usage effects power consumption....

+## 2025 Lifelogging Update

+Someone on Reddit working on developing a new lifelogging product reached out to me to help guide their work.
+Here are my responses to their survey on March 28, 2025:...

 ## 3-in-1 Phone Case

 This system for a wallet, keys, and phone in one package has been serving me